jdaw1/placemat/Documentation/page_level.md

 Icons on the tasting-note pages are controlled by ThePortForumIconTastingNotePlacement, with permitted values `/None`, `/LowerLeft`, `/LowerRight`, `/UpperLeft`, `/UpperRight`, `/LowerNonName`, `/UpperNonName` and `/UpperName`.
 Whether or not the icons are shown in colour is set by the boolean `ThePortForumIconColour`.

+These parameters are mentioned in [issue 97](http://github.com/jdaw1/placemat/issues/97), re other websites&rsquo; icons.